Mortgage rates fall slightly, but offer little relief to buyers - KTVZ

 Buyers are finding homes even less affordable as inflation takes a larger chunk of their income and the cost of borrowing has reduced their purchasing power.
 Rates have risen sharply since January, pushing the cost of financing a home significantly higher for buyers.

-At the end of May 2021, a buyer who put 20% down on a $375,500 home and financed the rest with a 30-year, fixed-rate mortgage at an average interest rate of 2.95%, had a mortgage payment of principal and interest $1,258, according to numbers from Freddie Mac.
+At the end of May 2021, a buyer who put 20% down on a $375,500 home — a price just under the median price for an existing home — and financed the rest with a 30-year, fixed-rate mortgage at an average interest rate of 2.95% had a monthly mortgage payment of principal and interest of $1,258, according to numbers from Freddie Mac.

 Today, a homeowner buying the same price house with an average rate of 5.10% would pay $1,631 a month in principal and interest.
 That is $373 more each month and $134,140 more in cumulative interest payments over the life of the loan, according to numbers from Freddie Mac.